ramakishorenooji/ramakishorenooji/README.md

 # About Me 💻🚀

-I'm a passionate **Backend Developer** with over **14 years** of industry experience, currently driving innovative solutions at **Annalect**.
+I'm a passionate **Backend Developer** with over **14 years** of industry experience, currently driving innovative solutions at **Omnicom Media Group**.
 My journey has taken me through several exciting phases—from building robust cloud-native applications at IBM, Oracle, and Mphasis to excelling in enterprise solutions at Kyndryl.
-At Annalect, I've been instrumental in developing critical backend APIs for our flagship product, **OMNI**, and contributing to projects like **O&A** and the **Workflow**.
+At **Omnicom Media Group**, I've been instrumental in developing critical backend APIs for our flagship product, **OMNI**, and contributing to projects like **O&A** and the **Workflow**.
 Along the way, I've been honored with awards like the **Annalectual of the Quarter**, **On the Spot Award**, and recognition as part of the **Annalectual Team** – all of which continue to fuel my drive for excellence. 🚀

 ## My Journey into Gen AI 🤖